Experiences Lactation Consultant during an emergency.

 Breastfeeding and Lactation: Whangai ū: A Māori perspective

-Presented by Dr Dianne Wepa, Associate Professor Mental Health, University of Bradford, UK; Auckland University of Technology and University of South Australia, at the NZLCA 2023 Online Conference.
+Presented by Dr Dianne Wepa, Associate Professor Mental Health, University of Bradford, UK; Auckland University of Technology and University of South Australia.

 Dr Wepa presented her perspective on a Māori perspective on breastfeeding and lactation or whangai ū.
 The presentation explores the significance of ‘we’, ‘we-dentity’ and the collective consciousness of Indigenous Peoples when providing effective healthcare.